 The Identity Logging feature enhances activity tracking by incorporating user and computer identification information into the Check Point logs.
 With Identity Logging, administrators are able to better analyze network traffic and security-related events.

 Identity auditing and monitoring capabilities in Check Point Security Management.

 No client installation on endpoint machines or Active Directory is required.

 Simple and easy way to audit your user and machine activity on the network.

-Note: Identity Logging runns on the Security Management server; if the Management is managing gateways with enabled Identity Awareness Blade, there is no need to enable the Identity Logging as well.
+Note: Identity Logging runs on the Security Management server.
+If the Management Server is managing Security Gateways with the Identity Awareness Blade enabled, you must disable Identity Logging.

 Security Management (Log Server) communicates with the Microsoft Active Directory (AD) servers and obtains user and computer name along with the source IP address information from AD event logs repository.
 The data extracted from the AD is stored in an association map on the Log Server.
 When security gateways generate a Check Point log entry and send it to Log Server, the server obtains the user and computer name from the association map entry corresponding to the source IP address and extending the log with the user and computer identity.
 Identity Logging does not require any additional agent installation, either on endpoints or on AD servers.
 Identity Logging leverages Windows management technologies (WMI) to obtain the information directly from the AD server.

 User/Client/Session Authentication methods require end-user involvement in the authentication process and client installation on the endpoint machine.
 The Identity Logging feature is a pure clientless solution with no end-user intervention.
 User/Client and Session authentication methods provide access control enforcement which is not supported in Identity Logging.

 User Authority is an agent based solution for user access control, enforced on security gateways.
 The solution requires additional license and deployment considerations.
 Identity Logging offers a simple, clientless way to gain user notion capabilities in Check Point logging and reporting solutions.